Stakeholder Engagement

 MAKE A SPLASH!
 Partnership with UNICEF

-Through our MAKE A SPLASH! global partnership with UNICEF, LIXIL helps to establish markets for hygiene-related goods such as toilets and handwashing products and to improve the overall sanitation environment in emerging markets.
-We make donations to MAKE A SPLASH!
-And conduct various activities to increase awareness of sanitation and hygiene issues together with end users, building contractors and other professional users, and LIXIL employees.
+Through our MAKE A SPLASH! global partnership with UNICEF, LIXIL helps to establish markets for hygiene-related goods such as toilets and handwashing products and to improve the overall sanitation environment in low- and middle-income countries.
+We make donations to MAKE A SPLASH! and conduct various activities to increase awareness of sanitation and hygiene issues together with end users, building contractors and other professional users, and LIXIL employees.

 UNICEF does not endorse any company, brand, product or service.